Ironweed (film)

 Victorian house, known as the Dillenbeck House, in Slingerlands, NY (outside Albany), used in the film Ironweed.

-Ironweed is a 1987 American drama film directed by Héctor Babenco.
+Ironweed is a 1987 American tragedy film directed by Héctor Babenco.
 Adapted to the screen by William Kennedy from his similarly named Pulitzer Prize–winning novel, Ironweed stars Jack Nicholson and Meryl Streep, with Carroll Baker, Michael O'Keefe, Diane Venora, Fred Gwynne, Nathan Lane, and Tom Waits in supporting roles.
 The story concerns the relationship of a homeless couple—Francis, an alcoholic, and Helen, a terminally ill woman—during the years following the Great Depression.
 Major portions of the film were shot on location in Albany, New York.
 The film received mixed reviews and was a box-office bomb, but Nicholson and Streep received Oscar nominations for Best Actor and Best Actress, respectively, for their performances.

 Synopsis

 The story is set during the 1930s Great Depression.
 Francis Phelan, a washed-up and retired baseball player, deserted his family in the 1910s after accidentally dropping his infant son, causing the child's death.
 It is implied that Francis was drunk at the time, but he claims he was just tired and fails to understand why no one believed him.
-Francis became a vagrant, roaming streets and punishing himself by recalling men he knew who died years earlier in different circumstances.
+Francis becomes a vagrant, roaming streets and punishing himself by recalling men he knew who died years earlier in different circumstances.
 Wandering into his hometown of Albany on Halloween in 1938, Phelan seeks out his lover and drinking companion, Helen Archer.
 The two meet up in a mission managed by Reverend Chester, and later in Oscar Reo's gin mill.
 Over the next few days, Phelan takes a few menial jobs to support Helen, while haunted by visions of his past.
 Eventually, Francis returns to his old family house and tries to make peace with his wife Annie, his son Billy, and his daughter Peg.
 Meanwhile, local vigilantes attempt to violently drive the homeless out of Albany.
 During the course of the day, a series of events unfolds that permanently change Francis' life.